-Capital expenditure on land, buildings, furniture and associated costs can only be considered as part of the capital programme with a budget approved by the Board at the same time as the annual budget is considered.
+Capital expenditure on land, buildings, furniture and associated costs can only be considered as part of the capital programme with a budget approved by the Board.
+The process and criteria, governance, monitoring and reporting are set out in the Capital Programmes Project Governance procedure attached at Annex 4.